 Senior Helpers is not limited to only elder care; our caregivers can provide care for all 18 years of age and older, after surgery and are experienced with auto accident and worker injury, Parkinson’s care, MS and stroke care.
 We also provide Veterans care and can help with acquiring the Aid and Attendance benefit for our Veterans, a program which many are unaware of.

-Senior Helpers is proud to have been ranked as Best of Home Care Endorsed National Provider for 2015 in North America by Home Care Pulse®, an independent customer satisfaction research firm in our industry.
+Senior Helpers is proud to have been ranked as Best of Home Care Endorsed National Provider for 2015, 2016 and 2017 in North America by Home Care Pulse(r), an independent customer satisfaction research firm in our industry.
+In addition, Senior Helpers of the Greater Seacoast has been awarded the Provider of Choice for three consecutive years 2015 - 2017.
 Yes we are proud of these honors, but it is the testimonials from families we have cared for that truly give us cause.

 At Senior Helpers of the Greater Seacoast, our goal is to provide you and your loved one with warm and compassionate care that enables our clients to live independently in the comfort of their own home.
 Whether the need is for a few hours or 24/7, we always provide the kind of quality and responsive care that lets them truly enjoy living at home.
 We provide a level of security, comfort, and professionalism to our clients that give confidence and peace of mind to them and their loved ones.
 We will treat you and your loved one as one of our family.